Ports & Marine

 Environmental, social, and economic factors are also integral in our planning to ensure the end result is safe, sustainable, and commercially viable.
 KCC has successfully completed many ports and marine projects throughout the Northeast and Mid-Atlantic for clients including private container terminal operators and local governmental agencies.
 From minor maintenance to major expansion and new builds, KCC’s scope of completed projects has covered it all.

-The success of the project relied on KCC’s ability to adhere to the rigid timeframe in a safe manner
+The success of the project relied on KCC’s ability to adhere to the rigid timeframe in a safe manner.

 Contract PMT-013 is the first of two back-to-back, fixed-price contracts totaling $22.5 Million that KCC successfully performed at the new 175-Acre Marine Terminal on the Delaware River in Paulsboro, NJ.
 KCC worked directly for the Gloucester County Improvement Authority (GCIA), which is the contracting agent for the operator of the facility, the South Jersey Port Corporation.

 Through a well-coordinated and organized approach, KCC was able to meet the aggressive deadlines established for both contracts.
-All work was completed on-time and on budget, and within an 18-month period.
+All work was completed on time and on budget and within an 18-month period.
 Most of the work was self-performed by KCC’s crews, with specialty subcontractors performing the drilling

-This new maintenance building required completion as quickly as possible as the existing building did not meet the height requirements to accommodate the new straddle carriers
+This new maintenance building required completion as quickly as possible as the existing building did not meet the height requirements to accommodate the new straddle carriers.

 The facility handles more than 600,000 container units annually.
 The Major Container Terminal hired KCC to be the general contractor for the fast-track construction of MCT’s Light Duty Straddle Carrier Shop (LDSS), which was specifically designed for the maintenance and repair of MCT’s new “one over three” straddle carrier fleet.
 This new maintenance building required completion as quickly as possible as the existing building did not meet the height requirements needed to accommodate the new straddle carriers, which require a 55-foot-tall entrance door.